Yale-BIM/f21-assignments/assignment-4/README.md

 ## Part V. Real-Time Filtering

 You will now run your filter on images captured by the Shutter robot.
-To this end, you should find a **uniform color, but non-red object** to track in this part of the assignment.
+To this end, you should find a **uniform color, but non-blue object** to track in this part of the assignment.
 Then, use one of the laptops in AKW411 to run your code and track the object.

 To get started, setup the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros) in your repository